-Another great reason for traveling during the offseason in Nepal is there are so few tourists around.
+Another great reason for travelling during the offseason in Nepal is there are so few tourists around.
 At this time, locals are even friendlier and more open to chatting.
 When you're the only one around, it's really easy to meet people and have a more intimate experience in the villages.
 Nepal is a safe and friendly country, so no need to worry about possible negative scenarios that you think could happen.
-Besides, if you hire a local guide, you are sure to be traveling safe and sound, free from even the possibility of getting lost.
+Besides, if you hire a local guide, you are sure to be travelling safe and sound, free from even the possibility of getting lost.

 If you're trekking in Nepal in February for the first time, especially in popular trekking trails, you need an experienced guide.
 If you hire a guide, you don’t have to worry about getting lost on the trail.
-On ABC trek, especially during February, you should be very careful while walking from Bamboo to Fishtail camp as there is the high risk of avalanche.
+On ABC trek, especially during February, you should be very careful while walking from Bamboo to Fishtail camp as there is a high risk of avalanche.
 If you hire a guide they'll lead you through the trail and give you useful information.
 You’ll enjoy the trek much more if you know exactly which mountain peaks your looking at, and they facilitate a more fruitful cultural experience.
 Hiring a local guide will make your trip safe, adventurous, and wonderful.

 Training doesn't require heavy squats, deadlifts or high-intensity cardio sessions.
 Rather, stair climbing with a 5 to 7 kg load two or three times a week would work just fine.
 The important thing is to go at your own pace.
 It is not a race, so take your time.
 It is necessary to acclimatize so you don't get altitude sickness problem as you go higher.

-A dry day and freezing night in February requires the proper equipment.
+A dry day and freezing night in February require the proper equipment.
 Before heading out on the various trails in Nepal, you need to be well prepared.
 Here is a list of what you need to arrange before trekking in Nepal in February:

 Sun hat or warm fleece hat